raspberrypilearning/non-player-characters/en/step_3.md

     }
 --- /code ---

-Set the stars to active once the player has clicked the ready button:
+Set the stars to active once the player has clicked the Ready button:

 --- code ---
 ---